fletchjp/MERG-Arduino-Software/TestEncoder/MartinsEncoderMEGA/README.md

 ## MartinsEncoder

-Test for encoder based on Martin Da Costa's code.
+Test for encoder based on Martin Da Costa's library code.

 The first version had the incrementing the wrong way.